Howmet Aerospace Foundation

 Success Rates

-With 207 awards made in 2023 and an invitation-only process, traditional success rate metrics do not apply.
-The foundation appears to maintain ongoing relationships with partner organizations rather than processing competitive applications.
+With an invitation-only process, traditional success rate metrics do not apply.
+The foundation appears to maintain ongoing relationships with partner organisations rather than processing competitive applications.

 Application Success Factors